 Encourage active listening: Encourage all your employees to participate in active listening and create safe spaces where employees can voice concerns and divergent opinions.
 Promote healthy debates and encourage everyone to participate in finding common solutions.

-Diversity recruiting isn’t a games number.
+Diversity recruiting isn’t a numbers game.
 It’s a vital strategy for success that every company needs to incorporate in its planning.

 A diverse workplace offers a competitive advantage to businesses in terms of innovation, branding, and leadership.
 Developing a strong diverse recruitment strategy will allow you to source, hire, and retain top-performing candidates that will impact your business positively.